labanskoller/hackeriet_blog/_posts/2018-09-15-functional-esp8266.md

 category: talks
 ---

-# Talk: Functional Embedded Language
+# Talk: Functional Embedded Programming
   (15 Sept. at Hackeriet, 19:00)

 Jonas S Karlsson[1] is a visiting hacker from Hong Kong, and he's been part of